ISIS releases alleged al-Baghdadi tape, as shadowy leader appears to again escape death

 But there's some evidence it was recorded recently.

 Baghdadi referenced North Korean threats made toward the United States and Japan, Reuters reported.
-MEMRI, a nonprofit organization which translates Arabic, Farsi, Urdu-Pashtu, Dari and Turkish media, is conducting a full analysis of the speech.
+MEMRI MEMRI Jihad and Terrorism Threat Monitor, a nonprofit organization which translates Arabic, Farsi, Urdu-Pashtu, Dari and Turkish media, translated portions of the speech.

+"Oh soldiers of Islam and caliphate supporters everywhere, intensify the successive attacks, and include the unbelievers' media headquarters and the ideological war centers among [your] targets," a voice believed to be of al-Baghdadi said.

+"Continue your jihad and blessed operations, and do not let the Crusaders and apostates enjoy a good life or a pleasant living in the middle of their countries while your brothers are experiencing bombardment, killing, and destruction," he continued.

 Several officials and organizations claimed al-Baghdadi had died in the last few months, leaving many to wonder if the terror leader who's escaped numerous assassination attempts had finally been killed.
 Russian officials in July said it was a “high probability” that the leader died in a Russian airstrike on the outskirts of Raqqa, Syria a month earlier.
 But there was no body or images to prove the death.